crabba/swb-workshop/service-workbench-quick-start-202106.md

 | VPC                          | `vpc-f00f00`                                        |
 | VpcPublicSubnet1             | `subnet-f00f00`                                     |

-3. In the website of your Service Workbench deployment, select “Accounts” (left navigation), “AWS Accounts” (tab), “Add Account” (button).
-Fill in values as follows:
+4. In the website of your Service Workbench deployment, select “Accounts” (left navigation), “AWS Accounts” (tab), “Add Account” (button).
+Add an accoubt by filling in values as follows, using the output of the CloudFormation stack:

 | Field                        | Value                                  |
 | ---------------------------- | -------------------------------------- |